About the Model: How SV(M) measures streaming data

 Our standard unit of viewing time is minutes watched.
 SV(M) permits users to toggle between Minutes and Hours as the display metric.
 (Hours watched = minutes watched divided by 60).

-In addition to time watched, SV(M) estimates the number of views for TV shows and movies by dividing minutes watched by the runtime.
-For TV shows, “total views” estimates the number of views for the entire season.
+In addition to time watched, SV(M) estimates the total number of views for TV shows and movies by dividing minutes watched by the runtime.
+For TV shows, the Season Views metric estimates the number of views for the entire season.

 Chart rankings